 - When they are ready, take them out of the oven and wrap them in newspaper (or any paper you have) until they cool off.

-- Once they have cooled off, remove the paper, peel them and remove the seeds and stem.
-Cut them in slices and put them in the glass jar.
+- Once they have cooled off, remove the paper, peel them, and remove the seeds and stem.
+Cut them into slices and put them in the glass jar.
 Try to mix the colors and add the garlic cloves, bay leaves and pepper corns in between layers of peppers.

 - Do not add salt.
 Salt can cause your peppers to spoil sooner.

 - Finally, fill the jar with oil, enough to cover all the peppers.
 Do not use olive oil because it will thicken once refrigerated.

 Eat your delicious roasted bell peppers in sandwiches or on crackers.
 Use them as a pizza toping or to decorate and enhance any dish!